AdwaitPatel/QuizMaker/README.md

 ## Usage

 1. Upload a document through the web interface
-2. The system will analyze the document using Azure AI
+2. The system will analyze the document using Azure Document Intelligence AI
-3. AI generates relevant quiz questions based on the content
+3. AI generates relevant quiz questions based on the content via Azure openAI model o4-mini
 4. Review and use the generated quiz